grahampugh/grahampugh.github.io/_posts/2023-08-16-introducing-jcds2.md

 done
 ```

 Note that I've grabbed the MD5 hash data of the matching package.
 We can use this to compare with the local package we want to upload.
-If it's the same, then there's really no need to upload it again.
+If it's the same, then there is really no need to upload it again.
 If using python or another language, you can use the superior SHA3_512 hash instead of the MD5, but there's no built-in method of using this in bash/zsh.

 ```bash
 # also find out the md5 hash of the local package